 Remember that there is an upside to long-distance travel, that is, an opportunity to rest up so you can hit your next destination with gusto, catch up on your daily journal, or look through your photos from the day before.
 It’s also the perfect opportunity for your Tour Leader to prepare you with important information about conquering your next destination like a local.

-Yes, sometimes it’s all about the destination, but here is your cliched reminder that sometimes, it really is about the journey.
-Anyone who has driven through Swiss Alps or road the trains through Norway’s fjords will tell you exactly that.
+Yes, sometimes it’s all about the destination, but here is a cliched reminder that sometimes, it really is about the journey.
+Anyone who has driven through Swiss Alps or travelled on the trains through Norway’s fjords will tell you exactly that.

 Having said this, regional tours, which cover a small part of a country are becoming increasingly popular as the demand for in-depth experiences while on tour increases.
 Like we said, it’s about finding what works for you.

 There are endless opportunities to join multi-day group tours which cover shorter distances and allow you to spend more time on the ground exploring at your own pace, seeing what you want to see.
 But there’s also multi-country tours with aggressive itineraries if you want to see the most of a place like Europe.
 These styles are helpful if you’re travelling from far away and only have limited time to spend away from work or school.
 Whichever style of trip is next on your bucket list, there’s absolutely a tour to fit your unique preferences.

 If you’ve ever known someone who works in a kitchen, you’ll likely agree that catering for large groups of people is no easy feat, even for chefs with experience.
 But, you’ll be surprised though, how incredible each of the included meals is managed.
 Plus, some operators have been feeding hungry travellers for decades and have mastered this down to a tee.